weberdaniel/reactive-cpp/README.md

 ## Build

+# Step A: Build and Download external dependencies:

 $ git clone https://github.com/weberdaniel/supervisor-demo <br>
 $ cd supervisor-demo <br>
 $ mkdir build <br>
 $ cmake .. <br>
 $ make -j 24 # in case of 24 cpu cores <br>

-<b> Important: </b> In the above step only external dependencies will be built.
-In the second step, we build the actual build artifacts:
+# Step B: Repeat to create the actual build artifacts:

 $ cmake .. <br>
 $ make -j 24 # in case of 24 cpu cores <br>

 <b> Note: </b> While this might seem tedious, it enables to separate creation of
-dependencies from creation of build artifacts.
-E.g. to cache the first step in a docker container.
+dependencies from creation of build artifacts, e.g. to cache the first step in a docker container.

 # Actor Frameworks and Reactive Design